cpedersen/DSA-LinkedList/README.md

 - 5. Reverse a list
 - 6. 3rd from the end
 - 7. Middle of a list
-- 8. Cycle in a list - did not figure out
+- 8. Cycle in a list - not done
-- 9. Sorting a list - did not figure out
+- 9. Sorting a list - not done